mcneel/help-docs/_en/flamingo/5/help/environment-tab.md

 Walks forward though the previously selected environment environments.
 For instance an environment with reflective or refractive layers.
 Use this arrow to get forward to the parent environment from the reflection or refraction details.

 #### ![images/material_editor.png](images/material_editor.png)![images/texture-2dchecker.png](images/texture-2dchecker.png) Currently selected material name
 Displays the current environment name and edit level.
-For instance, if there is a reflective or refractive level a ">" will be shown.
+For instance, if there is a reflective or refractive level a ">" is shown.
 A good place to see where the environment is current.

 #### ![images/library_default.png](images/library_default.png) Tools Menu
 Displays the [Tools menu](#tools-menu).
 This is an extensive menu of commands, settings and utilities related to environments.